izelnakri/memoria/README.md

 - Class static method provide a better and more functional way to work on CRUD operations.

 - Better typecasting on submitted JSON data and persisted models.
-Empty string are `null`, '123' is a JS number, integer foreign key constraints are not strings.
+Empty string are `null`, '123' is a JS number, integer foreign key columns are not strings.

 - can run on node.js thus allows frontend mocking on server-side rendering context.